Conservative Options Strategies That Might Be Safer Than Stocks

 - Options 101: What are Puts and Calls?

 - Are Options a Good Strategy for Conservative Investors?

 - Puts and a Protective Put Strategy-Insurance

 - Conservative Options Strategies – Wrap up

 Option Investing Can Increase Your Overall Returns

-Buying an option gives you control over many shares of stock with a limited amount of cash.
+Buying a call option gives you control over many shares of stock with a limited amount of cash.
 You cannot lose more than you pay for the options contract.
-For conservative investors, selling call options on an existing portfolio can boost the overall portfolio returns.
-Buying put options can limit your losses in the event of a market downturn, similar to an insurance product.
+For conservative investors, a covered call on an existing position can boost the overall expected return.
+Buying put options can limit your losses in the event of a market downturn, acting similarly to an insurance product.

 Although investing in stock options can be a conservative or speculative strategy, this article examines only conservative options strategies.

 An option is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specific price on or before a certain date.
 An option, just like a stock or bond, is a security.
 It is also a binding contract with strictly defined terms and properties. ~Investopedia